manavendradesai/WhereAmI-RSE/README.md

 # WhereAmI-RSE

-Project 3 of the Robotics Software Engineering Nanodegree Program at Udacity
+## Description -->

+Project 3 of the Robotics Software Engineering Nanodegree Program at Udacity.
+The objective was to learn the utilization of the ROS AMCL (Adaptive Monte Carlo Localization) algorithm to localize a mobile robot inside a map in the Gazebo simulation environment.
+During this process, ROS AMCL parameters were to be tuned to achieve sufficiently accurate and quick localization.
+Lastly, the tele-operation/navigation ROS stack was to be utilized to move the mobile robot.

 ## Outcomes -->